@Augusa wrote an excellent article about the creation of new fonts for Ink/Stitch in her blog: Inkstitch : Créer une police de caractères brodés

 In this copy define the glyph order so that it can be stitched from left to right:

 each glyph should have its starting point in the lower left corner and end in the lower right corner.

-Ink/Stitch comes with a tool “Auto-Route Satin”.
+Ink/Stitch comes with a tool named “Auto-Route Satin”.
 Use it to order your satin columns.
-If it runs on all letters without any issue, you don’t have to do anythin more.
+If all letters run without any issue, you don’t have to do anything more.
 Use your basefile and allow Ink/Stitch to automatically run the Auto-Route Satin tool when inserting the letters into the document.

 Otherwise inspect every letter carefully and create separate files for each stitch direction with manual routing.

 Each font in Ink/Stitch has its own font.json file.
 It defines the name of the font and can also contain a short description.
 Additionally the font spacing will be found here.

 Additionally to the font files and the json file, a license file has to be placed into the font folder.

 For the font to look even and harmonious the kerning has to be right.
 Here a little example for better understanding:

 Line 1 was created with the Inkscape text tool.
 We read “AVANTAGE” without hesitation.